 - Acting in the interests of healthcare investors

-While considering this meta, we’d like to have a look at the current state of affairs in the AI healthcare sector and form some conclusions about the shape of it in the nearest (and more distant) future.
+While considering this meta, we’d like to have a look at the current state of affairs in custom healthcare software development and healthcare AI trends and form some conclusions about its shape in the nearest (and more distant) future.

-We’ve studied several reports from the respected research and medical companies and interviewed our experts
+We’ve studied several reports about healthcare AI trends from respected research and medical companies and interviewed our experts

 Current emerging Artificial Intelligence applications are plenty:

-Medical Imaging – AI-driven platforms power medical imaging applications that use deep learning for the analysis.
-In some cases, these tools lower radiation dose and enable contrast to produce 4 times faster scans, hence improve patient’s comfort and safety and the productivity of radiology workflow.
+AI-driven platforms power medical imaging applications that use deep learning for analysis.
+In some cases, these tools lower radiation dose and enable contrast to produce 4 times faster scans, improving patient comfort and safety and the productivity of radiology workflow.
+The global medical imaging market size was valued at USD 41.6 billion in 2024 and is projected to grow at a CAGR of 4.95% from 2025 to 2030.

-Wearables – the companies are integrating AI and the Internet of Things to better monitor patient adherence to treatment.
-This is especially useful for the patients in critical condition or those who require constant supervision.
+The companies are integrating AI, healthcare analytics solutions, and the Internet of Things to better monitor patient adherence to treatment.
+This is especially useful for patients in critical condition or those who require constant supervision.

-Drug Discovery – there are more than 160 startups that use AI as a key differentiator in developing drugs or similar products and show traction, such as via seed funding.
+More than 160 startups use AI trends in healthcare as a key differentiator in developing drugs or similar products and show traction, such as via seed funding.
 The number has grown 5 times in two years and that is only one source of tracking – Bench Science’s blog.
 That means that this number could be much bigger.

-We could also list the following common applications of AI in healthcare:
+We could also list the following AI trends in healthcare:

 - Lifestyle management